-France has been popular with expats for years, and there are many beautiful French cities in which to start a comfortable life; read about where to live in France.
-If you’re considering renting in Paris, you will find a competitive and saturated housing market, particularly if you are looking to live in best central neighborhoods of Paris, although there are many top neighborhoods and towns near Paris that typically offer more space, cheaper prices or peaceful areas.
+France has been popular with expats for years.
+There are many beautiful French cities in which to start a comfortable life; read about where to live in France.
+If you’re considering renting in Paris, you’ll find a competitive housing market, particularly if you are looking to live in best central neighborhoods of Paris.
+However, there are many top neighborhoods and towns near Paris that offer more space and lower prices.

 Check out local transport facilities and work out the quickest (and nicest) routes for your regular journeys.
-Discover what sports facilities, cinemas or other entertainment are nearby so you can be sure to have access to programs of activities and events to start socializing.
+Discover what sports facilities, cinemas, or other entertainment are nearby.
+Be sure to have access to programs of activities and events to start socializing.

 5. Setting up your home in France